celine-lz/wiki17/logs/pnp_log.md

 - Iconathon: Plans to make it happen in mid-July

-- General project: Don't want to do something related to designer babies Having a video component on the wiki page with short snapchat style videos
+- General project: Don't want to do something related to designer babies, hHaving a video component on the wiki page with short snapchat style videos

 #### TODO
 - Recording first podcast episode, getting in touch with professors+ grad students, wet lab summer camp activity space